najiya06/ExpenseAddOn/README.md

 # ExpenseAddon
-building an expense add-on using google form and sheet .
+building an expense tracker add-on using google form and sheet .

 to use this add-on, create a google form to fill your daily expenses and it will be send to your email daily.